greenriver/hmis-warehouse/app/views/warehouse_reports/rrh/README.md

 ## Returns to Homelessness from Permanent Housing

-The number of clients that with a subsequent enrollment after successfully exiting Rapid Rehousing to a permanent housing destination.
+The number of unique clients that with a subsequent enrollment after successfully exiting Rapid Rehousing to a permanent housing destination.

 ## Returns to Homelessness after Exit

-The number of clients with a subsequent enrollment after successfully exiting Rapid Rehousing to any destination.
+The number of unique clients with a subsequent enrollment after successfully exiting Rapid Rehousing to any destination.